Applications released January 3, 2022 are due back March 7, 2022.

 REQUIRED MINIMUM STANDARDS:

-- Be governed by a board of directors or an independent governing body.
+2. Be governed by a local board of directors or an independent governing body.

-- Have a paid executive director or the demonstrated capacity for evaluation of continuity, responsibility and accountability.
+3. Have a paid executive director or the demonstrated capacity for evaluation of continuity, responsibility, and accountability.

-- Be primarily involved in providing programs that are education, personal financial stability, health or transportation related that directly serve Jackson County, OR and surrounding areas residents’ and employers’.
+4. Be primarily involved in providing programs that address education, personal financial stability, health, or transportation that serve people in Jackson County, Oregon.

-- Maintain a nondiscrimination policy or plan that does not discriminate on the basis of race, color, creed, religion, gender, national origin, age, marital status, Veteran status, sexual orientation or status as a person with disabilities.
+6. Maintain a nondiscrimination policy or plan that does not discriminate based on race, color, creed, religion, gender, national origin, age, marital status, Veteran status, sexual orientation, or status as a person with disabilities.

 RESPONSIBILITY AND ACCOUNTABILITY: